NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/workspace-one.md

 # Workspace ONE

-Device posture with Workspace ONE requires that the Workspace ONE agent and the Cloudflare WARP client are deployed on your devices.
+Device posture with Workspace ONE requires that the Workspace ONE agent and the Khulnasoft WARP client are deployed on your devices.
 For this integration to function, our service-to-service posture check relies on the **serial_number** being the same in both clients.
 Follow the instructions below to set up the check.

 ## Obtain Workspace ONE Settings